All Episodes

 That I'm not sure.

-So you say there's a Twitter feud between Keisha, Keisha Cole and Beyonce.
+So you say there's a Twitter feud between Keisha, Keisha Cole, and Beyonce.

 That's a good question.

-But they might be tweeting.
+Probably fans, but they might be tweeting.

 You never know.